Taiwanese Aquascaping Style

 Aquasoil is still the best for your plants.
 For epiphyte plants like Anubias, mosses, and Java Ferns, you can tie or stick them on the hardscapes.
 You can also use inert sand or crushed lava rocks for aesthetic purposes or finer details.

-You can also use regular potting or gardening soil topped with a thin layer of inert black, beige, or white sand for your plants to save cost on aqua soils.
+You can also use organic potting or gardening soil (free from chemicals, additives, fertilizers, etc.) topped with a thin layer of inert black, beige, or white sand for your plants to save cost on aqua soils.
 However, you may want to uproot your plants sometime in the future, and this will create a mess of flying debris and gunks when using soil, even if it is topped with sand.
 Please keep that in mind.

 Do I Need to Inject CO2?